sergeyugai/badpack/README.md

 # BadPack

+Note: this is an experiment and is still in development.
+API is extremely volatile; also I may end up dumping this.

+---

 BadPack is an opinionated admin panel for Laravel.
 It allows you to build powerful admin panels **very fast**.